thinkards/2020-voting/README.md

 **Absentee/Mail Application Due Date**: In Person: Received by 5pm October 27, 2020, By Mail: Received by 5pm October 27, 2020, Online: N/A

-**Deadline To Submit Absentee/Mail Ballot**: Three days after the election if postmarked on or before November 3, 2020.
+**Deadline To Submit Absentee/Mail Ballot**: NC absentee by mail ballots post-marked by 5 PM on November 3, 2020 can now be received up to 5 PM on November 12, 2020

 **Postage Paid?**: Unknown